 Tip: Consult the checklist to see which required metadata is missing before publishing your story.

 Monetize your stories

 Make money off your Web Stories by automatically inserting ads between pages.
-You can enable the following supported integrations in your plugin's settings:
+The Web Stories WordPress plugin supports both AdSense and Ad Manager integrations.
+You can enable these integrations in on the plugin's settings page under "Monetization".

 There are two ways to include analytics in your Web Stories:

-- Add your Google Analytics tracking ID in the settings
+- Add your Google Analytics tracking ID on the Web Stories settings page.

 - If you use the Site Kit by Google WordPress plugin, you can set up Google Analytics there.